-Back in August, we had the privilege of attending a symposium whose main objective was encouraging Medical practitioners, including Occupational therapists, to achieve Excellence in ADHD Management.
-It was amazing to hear from Prof. Jan Buitalaar, Vice President of World ADHD Federation, Dr. Josephine Omondi, Dr. Susan Wamithi, and Dr. Judy Kamau.
+Back in August, we had the privilege of attending a symposium whose main objective was encouraging Medical practitioners, including Occupational therapists to achieve Excellence in ADHD Management.
+It was amazing to hear from Prof. Jan Buitalaar, Vice President of the World ADHD Federation, Dr. Josephine Omondi, Dr. Susan Wamithi, and Dr. Judy Kamau.

 Take Home #1: ADHD is on an Increase in Kenya

 A study done by several clinicians in Kenya showed that cases of ADHD have increased from 18% to 45%.
 The study involved doing various tests, including the Vanderbilt Assessment Scale, on children taken to the hospital by their parents.
 From the study, the main reasons highlighted that brought the children and/or adolescents to the hospital were:

 - Hyperactivity: The student may found hard to sit still for the same period as their peers and would constantly fidget.

 - Inattention: The student’s attention span was brief compared to his/her peers.
 They were easily distracted, and once distracted, they found it hard to get back on course.